Powered by

 Changes in atmospheric circulation

-Study notes that the average annual temperature in the region has increased by approximately 1.5 degrees Celsius since the 1970s, which is consistent with the global trend of rising temperatures.
+The study notes that the average annual temperature in the region has increased by approximately 1.5 degrees Celsius since the 1970s, which is consistent with the global trend of rising temperatures.

 The study also found that there has been a decrease in snowfall in the region, which has impacted the glacier's mass balance.
 The study notes that decreased snowfall is likely due to changes in atmospheric circulation patterns, which are also associated with climate change.

 The Jammu and Kashmir Rivers Report states that over the last 51 years, the glacier area in the Jhelum basin has reduced from 46.09 square kilometres in 1962 to 33.43 square kilometres in 2013, indicating a decline of 27.47%.
-Similarly, the glacier area of the Chenab river has also decreased by 21%.
+Similarly, the glacier area of the Chenab River has also decreased by 21%.

-Impact on local population
+Impact on the local population

 Glaciers are an important source of water for communities living in mountain regions, as they often serve as a natural reservoir that releases water slowly over time.